-Living in Costa Rica
+Living Abroad in Costa Rica

-Current Opportunities and Risks
+Assess Current Opportunities

 Costa Rica provides a unique option for retirees and others who are not interested in quitting working altogether.
-Many aging baby boomers have a wide range of working opportunities in tourism, small business development, etc. In other words retirees can easily take their work experience and apply it in this community on a part time basis.
+Many aging baby boomers have a wide range of working opportunities in tourism, small business development, etc. In other words, retirees can easily take their work experience and apply it in this community on a part-time basis.

 Avoiding the Pitfalls